iru-one-syah/Ear-Canal-Models/README.md

 ## Model design

 Each anatomical ear canal was incorporated into a cylindrical test model while preserving its individual internal ear-canal geometry.
 During preliminary measurements, the rigid PLA models showed pronounced antiresonant notches in the probe-microphone frequency response.
-To reduce these notches, a soft silicone plug was added at the medial end as a **compliant termination**.
+To reduce these notches, a soft silicone plug was added at the medial end as a **more compliant silicone termination**.
 This modification was useful for reducing the antiresonant behavior, but the silicone termination was not designed as a quantitative model of the human tympanic membrane.

 For convenient printing and measurement, the 56 models were combined into a single **8 × 7 array**.